Earth May Soon Face A ‘Catastrophe Worse Than The Dinosaur Extinction,’ Scientist Says

-Andrew Glikson, an Earth and paleo-climate scientist from Australian National University, believes that the coronavirus is distracting from a “catastrophe worse than the dinosaur extinction” — a mass extinction event stemming from human-made global warming.
+Andrew Glikson, an Earth and paleoclimate scientist from Australian National University, believes that the coronavirus is distracting from a “catastrophe worse than the dinosaur extinction” — a mass extinction event stemming from human-made global warming.

 In a Friday piece for The Conversation, Glikson cited his research that allegedly shows that the current growth rate of carbon dioxide emissions eclipses those observed in the preceding days of two previous mass extinctions.
 He also notes that increased atmospheric carbon dioxide has paved the way for species-ending global warming multiple times throughout the planet.